Sport in Vatican City: Taekwondo

-Vatican City and World Taekwondo holds a close relationship with each other.
+The Vatican City and World Taekwondo hold a close relationship with each other.
 The World Taekwondo Demonstration Team first visited the nation in 2016, and has made a subsequent visit with North Korean taekwondo practitioners in 2018 for a "demonstration for peace".
 In 2017, Pope Francis was granted an honorary black belt by the federation.
+In 2026, Pope Leo XIV was granted an honorary 10th dan certificate and gifted a dobok by Choue Chung-won.

 Prior to becoming a member, the nation held courses for the sport for students at the Saint Pius X Institute under a partnership with the Italian Taekwondo Federation.
 Then, Vatican Taekwondo officially became a member of World Taekwondo on 23 November 2021, becoming the second national governing body of the nation to be recognized by a world governing body, after Vatican Cycling.

-Vatican Taekwondo has no registered athletes or officials on World Taekwondo's website as of June 2024.
+In 2026, Diego Di Mattia became Vatican Taekwondo's first registered athlete.
+He competed in the under-30 male individual event at the 2026 World Poomsae Championships, becoming the first Vatican athlete to appear at a taekwondo world championship.
+He was defeated in the preliminary round.